RasmusRPaulsen/DTUImageAnalysis/exercises/ex1b-PCA/readme.md

 plt.show()
 ```

 What measurements are related and which ones are not-related?
-Can you recog- nise the results you found, when you computed the variance and covariance?
+Can you recognise the results you found, when you computed the variance and covariance?

 ## PCA Analysis